 - New and previously unused properties that are purchased from a builder or developer between 1 January 2013 and 31 October 2016 will be exempt until the end of 2016.

-- Properties purchased between 1 January 2013 and 31 December 2013 will be exempt until the end of 2016, if the purchaser occupies the property as their sole or main residence.
+- Properties purchased between 1 January 2013 and 31 December 2013 will be exempt for the purchaser until the end of 2016, if the purchaser occupies the property as their sole or main residence.
 Although it was originally intended that this exemption would only apply to first-time buyers, any person who purchased a second-hand property in 2013 and occupies it as their sole or main residence is entitled to this exemption.
 If the property is subsequently sold or ceases to be the person’s main residence between 2013 and 2016, the exemption no longer applies.
 Further information, including step-by-step instructions on how to claim the exemption online are available at: Claiming an exemption for a second-hand property purchased in 2013 by a non-first time buyer.

 - Properties constructed and owned by a builder or developer (as part of their building or property development trade) that remain unsold and have not yet been used as a residence.
 The property must not have generated an income that would be subject to income tax or corporation tax.

 - Properties in unfinished housing estates (commonly called "ghost estates"), specified by the Minister for the Environment, Community and Local Government in the Finance (Local Property Tax) Regulations (S.I.
 No. 91 of 2013) .
 Further details are included in the press release issued by the Department of the Environment, Community and Local Government.
 Maps are available for viewing on the website of the relevant local authority.
 A full list of local authorities is available on the website of the Department of the Environment, Community and Local Government .